maeklong/maeklong.github.io/Juniper/JNCDA.md

 ### hub-and-spoke VPN
 + **Replace the hub-and-spoke VPN with an ADVPN.
 + **Feedback : Deploying an ADVPN removes the hub device from the forwarding path in spoke-to-spoke communication.
 Full-meshed VPN does not work in this situation because of the management overhead a full mesh VPN places on the IT staff that has recently seen cutbacks.**
++ hub-and-spoke
++ **Feedback : A hub-and-spoke topology would be one or two campuses or data centers connected to several smaller branch offices.
+The main site would typically have a higher user density while the branch sites would have a lower user density.**
++ **located in a single, multifloor building.
+Several smaller, remote buildings connect into your main corporate network**

+### Measurement
++ the number of physical desktop ports
++ the number of guest access users
++ the number of unmanned IP enabled end-point systems
++ **Feedback : The measurements needed are the number of physical desktop ports, guest access users, and unmanned IP enabled end-point systems.**
++ ** a goal of providing a differentiated security policy per role and per device**

 ### SSL VPN
 + **Feedback : SSL VPNs allow remote home workers to access corporate resources securely.**